hess8/skylinesC/README.md

 # SkyLines
-*SkyLinesCondor* is a version of Skylines for the Condor soaring simulator. <http://skylinescondor.com>.
+*SkyLinesCondor* is a version of *SkyLines* for the Condor soaring simulator. <http://skylinescondor.com>.
 For SkylinesCondor information, contact [Bret Hess]: mailto:skylinescondor@gmail.com

 *SkyLines* is a web platform where pilots can share their flights with others after, or even during flight via live tracking.  *SkyLines* is a sort of social